keelyji/SNIP-R/README.md

 For reference, SNIP-R identified enhancers from acute and chronic screen in the paper are provided as a bed track called "AllRegulatoryElement_AcuteChronic_SNIP-Rscreens.hg19.bed.txt"

 # Contents
-- SNIP-R screen region selection: directory containing the data and scripts for reproducing the screen region selection
+- **Part A SNIP-R screen region selection:** directory containing the data and scripts for reproducing the screen region selection
-- SNIP-R sgRNA pairing: directory containing the data and scripts for sgRNA pairing for dual-sgRNA mediated deletion
+- **Part B SNIP-R sgRNA pairing:** directory containing the data and scripts for sgRNA pairing for dual-sgRNA mediated deletion
-- SNIP-R screen analysis: directory containing the data and scripts for reproducing the screen analyses in the figures
+- **Part C SNIP-R screen analysis:** directory containing the data and scripts for reproducing the screen analyses in the figures
-- Other codes: ATAC-seq code used for the paper and Hi-C visualization with Plotgardener
+- **Part D other codes:** ATAC-seq code used for the paper and Hi-C visualization with Plotgardener.
-- Data: Bed file of all regulatory elements identified by IFNG SNIP-R screens
+- **Part E other datasets:** Bed files of all regulatory elements screened and identified by IFNG SNIP-R screens

 # Instructions
 ## Part A: To select regions to target with SNIP-R